Pankow: Concrete builder delivering value with Tekla

 Before taking his current position, Lou Varni, the assistant VDC manager worked in the field as a concrete project engineer on multiple projects.
 He and his colleague, Senior BIM Manager Luis Perez, know first-hand what to look for when you need technology to use for improving a contractor’s operations at the office and on site.

 Pankow achieves better cost and schedule control by self-performing.
-Using Tekla software helps them to deliver meeting company’s core values, and because of utilizing information-rich visual models and software powerful's management tools throughout their projects, they can provide superior value to their clients.
+Using Tekla software helps them to deliver according to company’s core values.
+Because of utilizing information-rich visual models and the software's powerful management tools throughout their projects, they can provide superior value to their clients.

 “We consider ourselves a builder, not just a general contractor.”

 “I think one of the things that makes Pankow special is that we self-perform heavily.
 It means that we perform trade work for our own projects, the ones that we manage.
 We make sure that we go above and beyond to ensure our buildings are high quality.
 Part of that is self-performing concrete structures in our projects.
 We build and pour our own concrete,” explains Luis Perez.
 “We do other things as well, but concrete is definitely our bread and butter.”

 Doing the concrete work helps control overall costs and schedule.
 “If you can control concrete frame, that's really setting the tempo for the whole job.
 Pankow specializes in design build delivery method and integrated project delivery, which allows us to perform at our best,” Luis Perez says.

 Estimation the Pankow way: Staying confident with complete information